-LOW (0) MODERATE (.2) HIGH (.3) Value Can use more varied vocabulary that extends beyond the everyday to include some content-specific vocabulary.
+LOW (0) MODERATE (.2) HIGH (.3) Value Can use basic sentence patterns with memorized phrases, groups of a few words, and formulate in order to communicated limited information in familiar situations.
+Can use more varied vocabulary that extends beyond the everyday to include some content-specific vocabulary.
 Can express him/ herself with some hesitation and circumlocutions.
 Can select language to express him/ herself clearly using content-specific vocabulary.

-Accuracy: Grammar/ Sentence MODERATE (2)
+Accuracy: Grammar/ Sentence

-LOW (0) MODERATE (.2) HIGH (.3) Value Frequent grammatical errors that may hinder the meaning of the writing.
-May produce errors in grammar that do not hinder the meaning of the writing.
-Mostly writes frequently used grammatical patterns (S-V-O or "I").
-Maintains a high degree of grammatical accuracy (capitalization, punctuation, simple tenses, and simple subject-verb agreement).
+LOW (0) MODERATE (.2) HIGH (.3) Value Frequent grammatical errors that may hinder the meaning of the writing. not hinder the meaning of the writing.
+Mostly writes frequently used Maintains a high degree of grammatical accuracy (capitalization, punctuation, simple tenses, and simple subject-verb agreement).
 May use a variety of sentence structures.